mailexpert/EmailDeliverabilityBundle/README.md

 2. **Verify custom field exists**:
    - Go to Settings → Custom Fields
-   - Look for field with alias `deliverability_status`
+   - The plugin should have automatically created a field with alias `deliverability_status`
+   - If not, the plugin will create it on the first contact save

 3. **Check logs**:
 ```bash